apache/incubator-taverna-commandline/README.md

-Bugs and planned features are tracked in the Jira [issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326812) under the `TAVERNA` component _Taverna Commandline._ Feel free to [add an issue](https://taverna.incubator.apache.org/community/issue-tracker)!
+Bugs and planned features are tracked in the Jira [issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326812) under the `TAVERNA` component _Taverna Command-line Tool._ Feel free to [add an issue](https://taverna.incubator.apache.org/community/issue-tracker)!

 To suggest changes to this source code, feel free to raise a [GitHub pull request](https://github.com/apache/incubator-taverna-commandline/pulls).

-Apache Taverna Command Line product relies on
-[other Taverna components](https://taverna.incubator.apache.org/code/)
-which have their own source code repositories.
+Apache Taverna Command-line Tool product relies on [other Taverna components](https://taverna.incubator.apache.org/code/) which have their own source code repositories.